-Prices haven't changed very much, so expect a price span in the £13,500 to £19,500 bracket, which means that, as before, you're getting Volkswagen Polo technology for a significant saving.
-For now, only five-door models are on offer and the trim lines run from 'S' to 'SE', 'SE Technology', 'FR' and 'XCELLENCE'.
+Prices haven't changed very much, so expect a price span in the £17,000 to £22,000 bracket, which means that, as before, you're getting Volkswagen Polo technology for a significant saving.
+Only five-door models are on offer and the trim lines run from 'SE' to 'SE Technology', 'FR', 'FR Sport', 'XCELLENCE' and 'XCELLENCE Lux'.

 What else?
 Well there's SEAT's usual three year/60,000 mile warranty.
 That's unexceptional when rivals like Toyota and Hyundai offer five years of cover as standard and Kia offers up to seven years.
 However, the SEAT deal is extendable, so you might be able to negotiate on that.
 And it includes two years of Europe-wide roadside assistance.

 Ibiza's important to Spain - and this one certainly is to SEAT.
 This car is, in short, something of an Iberian success story.
 And one that looks set to continue for some time yet.
 Extra infotainment provision, a slightly smarter look, more equipment and some useful extra safety features have nicely embellished the Ibiza's proposition, to the point where it's now a supermini you simply can't ignore.
 Unlike many other affordable small cars of this kind, it's fun to drive.
 And unlike other fun to drive contenders in this class, it's relatively spacious inside.
 Plus this car is safe, comfortable and well connected.